American Music Awards 2017: What to know

 Bruno Mars.
 The "That's What I Like" singer is up for eight awards: Artist of the Year, Video of the Year, Favorite Male Artist - Pop/Rock, Favorite Album - Pop/Rock, Favorite Male Artist - Soul/R&B, Favorite Album - Soul/R&B, Favorite Song - Soul/R&B and Favorite Artist - Adult Contemporary.

+Voting opened Wednesday for two awards - New Artist of the Year and Collaboration of the Year, according to a release.
+Voting for the rest of the categories opened last month.

-Fans can vote for the nominees they want to win in several ways, including by going to VoteAMAs.com.
+Fans can vote for their favorite nominees in several ways, including by going to VoteAMAs.com.

 Who will receive the AMA Lifetime Achievement award?